 Her passion is creation and co-creation between artists, collaborators, and communities, with themes related to mental health and liminal identity.
 She is invested in the arts as a way of bridging across cultures, establishing spaces of empathy, and furthering self-discovery.
-An MFA candidate at UBC, she is an Editor for PRISM international and Augur, and can be reached on Twitter/ Instagram @vivianlicreates.
+An MFA candidate at UBC, she is an Editor for Augur, as well as most recently Prose Editor for PRISM international.
+She can be reached on Twitter/ Instagram @vivianlicreates.

 On the Poems in the Collection:

 “Vivian Li’s chapbook is bursting with beauty and heartache.
 The poems are alert to history and to the present and what it means to want to “love the taste of the earth.”
 Li contends with grief and loneliness but ultimately stands on the side of life.
 There is so much to be caressed by here—it’s a miracle!”

 “Vivian (Xiao Wen) Li is the poet of the kissing touch, the bearhug breeze, the home that Love fashions from a house.
 Her poetry renders tenderness, humanity prodded to be humane, so that we can avoid the double-cross that can be border-crossings (as from China to Canada).
 She calls for community and unity and communion, knowing “we don’t have to be good / to be loved.”
 Then, poignantly, she asks, “How many people have we lost / searching for this moment?”
 Oh yes, finding this announcement of Welcome, well, you are found.”